Vaibhavi Singh

 Geometric Reasoning, Visual Grounding, Spatial Transformations

-Developed a systematic evaluation framework to probe the spatial reasoning capabilities of Vision-Language Models in deterministic settings.
+Developed a systematic evaluation framework to probe the visual reasoning capabilities of Vision-Language Models in deterministic settings.
 By engineering a suite of programmatic geometric tasks (e.g., precise rotations, spatial translations), demonstrated a critical dissociation between perceptual fidelity and logical execution.
 SOTA models achieved only 16.8% pixel-level accuracy despite maintaining high perceptual similarity.
 Our analysis established a formal error taxonomy—classifying failures into geometric imprecision, grounding errors, and hallucinations—providing empirical evidence that current end-to-end architectures require hybrid spatial computation modules for precise robotic manipulation.

 Paper Code Slides